Made In Rajasthan: Getting Custom Clothes Made In India

 If you check the label of any old item of clothing from Gap, Topshop or any number of High Street stores in Europe and America, then there is a pretty strong chance it will read “Made In India”.
+Yeah, a good chunk of the worlds clothes are still made in India.

 We here in the West have long ago moved towards the service sector and forgetting how to actually make pretty much anything ourselves.
 Instead, we prefer to outsource production of more or less everything to 3rd world countries where we don’t need to be concerned with commercial hindrances such as workers rights and child labor laws.
 India on the other hand (a country which Yo-Yo’s somewhere between 1st world and 3rd world living standards in the very same breath) boasts a thriving production industry that spans from cars right down to the textiles, crafts and artifacts that Western tourists (like your humble narrator) go absolutely bat-shit fucking mental for.
 The long lost art of making things with human hands is very much alive and well in India (the art of washing human hands is however yet to catch on as the parasite currently living in my post-India stomach will happily testify).